RagedUnicorn/tf-aws-rg-secret/README.md

 #### Regenerating a Key Pair

-A new key pair can be generated at any point but remember that the ec2 infrastructure does not update its key just because they key changed.
+A new key pair can be generated at any point however ec2 instances do not automatically change the key pair just because the assigned key was updated/changed.
 For this at least a restart of the instance is needed.
-Maybe even destroying the infrastructure first and rebuild it.